archubbuck/design-token-manager/README.md

-# Design Token Transformer 🔥
+# Design Token Manager 🔥

 A zero-dependency npm package that transforms JSON design tokens into TypeScript and SCSS files with support for theme variants, token references, and watch mode.